Kjaehr/STOCK_DASHBOARD/README.md

           git commit -m "auto: refresh data $(date -u +%FT%TZ)" || echo "No changes" git push

+Note (optional, Polygon.io EOD data):
+- Add repository secret POLYGON_API_KEY in GitHub → Settings → Secrets and variables → Actions.
+- To enable Polygon in the nightly build, set env in the workflow job:

+  env:
+    USE_POLYGON: "1"
+    POLYGON_API_KEY: ${{ secrets.POLYGON_API_KEY }}

+If USE_POLYGON is not set or the key is missing, the pipeline falls back to yfinance automatically.

 5) Minimal file tree
 stock-dashboard/
 ├─ data/                      # AUTO-GENERATED (committed by Action)